ncatlab/nlab-content/pages/4/4/3/2/2344/content.md

 ## Computing homotopy Kan extensions

-We now describe an "omnibus" theorem which is the main thing enabling us to compute with homotopy Kan extensions in a derivator.
+We now describe an "omnibus" theorem which is the main thing enabling us to compute with [[homotopy Kan extension]]s in a derivator.

 ### $D$-equivalences